 First Nations Studies @ Western

 First Nations Studies is an interdisciplinary program of study, examining topics relevant to Indigenous peoples' realities.
-The program allows students to either specifically focus on Indigenous issues or to combine their program with any other undergraduate degrees.
+Housed in the Faculty of Social Science, the program allows students to either specifically focus on Indigenous issues or to combine their program with any other undergraduate degrees.

 As an interdisciplinary program, it provides scholars with multiple points of reference to examine key issues such as history, language, politics, psychology, cultural studies, health, sociology, arts, economics and education.
 This approach attempts to reach a more holistic understanding of the factors that impact local and global First Nations peoples.
 At Western, we utilize a model that focuses upon the local as the main point of reference to better understand the global.